mashasavo/animal-shelter-app/README.md

 ## Objective

 To design and implement a database-driven application that manages animals, shelters, employees, vaccines, and vaccination records.
-The system is built using a normalized MySQL database and a Streamlit web interface, with CSV snapshots exported from MySQL for cloud execution.
+The system comprises a normalized MySQL database and a Streamlit web application, utilizing CSV snapshots exported from MySQL for cloud deployment.

 ---

 ## Overview

-This project demonstrates a complete Animal Shelter Management System with two main user perspectives:
+This Animal Shelter Management System provides two main user perspectives:

 ### Guest View
 - Browse animals